17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 The St. Louis Wheel

 Book your spot on the St. Louis Wheel and buckle up for a spectacular experience.
-Reaching a height of 200 feet, you’ll be awed by amazing panoramic views of the St. Louis city skyline.
+While we can’t say it’s quite as impressive as the Gateway Arch, reaching a height of 200 feet, you’ll be awed by amazing panoramic views of the St. Louis city skyline.
 Soar over the historic Union Station train shed and take in the city’s beautiful architecture, including the Gateway Arch and other downtown landmarks.

 Ready to go for the gusto?
 Book a private VIP Gondola, sink into leather captains’ chairs, and enjoy breathtaking views through the glass floor gondolas.